David with his theorbo

 She starts with John Dowland (1563 – 1626 and Giulio Caccini (1551 – 1618), of course.
 Dowland accompanied his songs on the lute and composed in tablature.
 Baroque tablature was very similar to modern guitar tablature, and made it possible to write out the whole piece in a form that others could play as is.
 Caccini and the Italians composed in score with just melody and bass, expecting the player to fill the other parts in to the best of his ability.
 I like it that she says that Caccini recommended accompanying yourself on the theorbo which would have stronger low notes than the lute.
 At least now you could find a theorbo.

-FYI: modern Italian sounds similar to how it would have sounded in Caccini's time, while Dowland's words would have sounded much different.
+FYI: modern Italian sounds similar to how it would have sounded in Caccini's time, while Dowland's words would have sounded much different from ours.

 In the early Baroque everything is much harder than you thought.